sacalon/sacalon/README.md

 -->
 ## License
-The compiler and the standard libraries are licensed under the **"MIT License"**, Read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more details.
+The compiler and the standard libraries are licensed under the **"MIT License"**, Read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more information.

 ## About
 Copyright © 2019-2022 **Hascal Foundation**, \